AnyChart/docs.anychart.com/Maps/Connector_Maps.md

  * [Flight Map](#flight_map)
  * [Areas and Landscape](#areas_and_landscape)

 ## Overview

-Connector Maps are those which are being used for representing routes areas and some landscape elements (such as rivers, for example) in a schematic way.
+Connector Maps are those used to represent routes, areas and some landscape elements (such as rivers) in a schematic way.
 They are quite popular in geography, airlines, economics and advertising.
 Also they suit well for describing places of touristic interest, so they are also rather claimed in touristic companies.
 Start and end points for connectors in these maps are defined by the latitude and longitude parameters.

 Look at the example below.
-That's how a complicated multi-functional Connector Map might look like.
+That's a sample of Connector Map:

 {sample}Maps\_Connectors\_01{sample}

-There are three basic ways of using these maps: flight map, route map and area map.
-In this article there will be created maps of all three types.

 ## Data

 As it was mentioned before, it's necessary to set latitude and longitude for the start and end point of each connector.
-Note that latitude of the point should be defined first and then the longitude for each point, as it is done in all popular GIS-systems.
-There are two different data notations: the data can be arranged as objects and as arrays.
+Note that latitude of the point should be defined first and then the longitude for each point.
+There are two different data notations: the data can be arranged as objects or as arrays.

 ### Object notation